 But you shouldn’t consider a disability rider as a complete replacement for a separate individual long-term disability policy.
 Life insurance disability riders are not designed to provide the comprehensive coverage that a standalone disability insurance policy can provide.

 Here are three ways that a life insurance rider limits your coverage for disability:

 - Life insurance disability riders pay much less in benefits than individual disability policies.

 Whereas individual disability insurance policies pay benefits based in large part on the income of the insured, disability benefits from a life insurance policy are based on a percentage of the policy’s face amount or death benefit.

 Typically, a monthly disability insurance benefit from a life insurance policy will be 1 percent of the policy’s face amount.
 So if you have a $200,000 life insurance policy, the disability insurance rider will pay you $2,000 a month (200,000 x 1%).

-And most insurers place a maximum on what a disability rider will pay out, which is far less than what your physicians disability insurance policy can provide.
+And most insurers place a maximum on what a disability rider will payout, which is far less than what your physician disability insurance policy can provide.

 - Disability riders on life insurance policies have stricter limits on how long you can receive benefits.

 While long-term disability policies often pay benefits to age 65 or even beyond, disability riders on term life insurance policies may only pay benefits for a limited period, even as little as two years.
 If you have a disability that keeps you out of work longer than two years, you will have to find income from another source.